-A few weeks back, AISPI published an article on Pinatex – the revolutionary textile variant quickly growing popular as a sustainable substitute for real leather.
-The jubilant response we received on the article prompted us to dive deeper into the subject of vegan leather and real leather and which is the more sustainable option.
+A few weeks back, AISPI published an article on Piñatex, which is the revolutionary textile variant quickly growing popular as a sustainable substitute for real leather.
+The jubilant response we received on the article prompted us to dive deeper into the subject of vegan leather and real leather to find out which is the more sustainable option.

 Let’s begin with the basics.
 What exactly do we mean by vegan leather?
 Well, think of it as just another textile variant, except one that mocks the texture and look of real leather the most.
 While the process of manufacturing vegan leather is devoid of animal slaughter, it comes with it’s own unique set of challenges since it is made up of a knitted polyester base with a PVC or polyurethane coating.